twolfson/twolfson.com/articles/open-source-server-management.md

   "summary": "Announcement about formalizing and open sourcing my server scripts."
 }

-For a long while, I have naively managed my server; installing and running processes by hand with a script or 2 to manage rebooting.
+For a long while, I have naively managed my server; installing and running processes by hand with a script or 2 to manage restarting.

-Finally, I have decided to formalize my provisioning, write tests, and script everything else.
+Finally, I have decided to write/formalize my scripts, add tests, and document everything.

 https://github.com/twolfson/twolfson.com-scripts